gargarushee/techfutures_workshop/README.md

 Open this notebook in Google Colab.
 Go to "Runtime" -> "Run all" to execute all cells.
-Replace the placeholder values for OPENAI_API_KEY, TAVILY_API_KEY, and LANGSMITH_API_KEY in the "Set your API keys here" code cell with your actual keys.
+Replace the placeholder values for OPENAI_API_KEY and LANGSMITH_API_KEY in the "Set your API keys here" code cell with your actual keys.
 The notebook will then install the necessary packages, set the environment variables, define the agent system, and demonstrate example usage.

 Learn how to create AI agents that can collaborate to solve complex problems.
 The workshop includes: